Abuse, Trauma, and Domestic Violence

 5. Ability to assess for a client’s level of risk to cause harm to self or others.

-6. Ability to practice within the limits of confidentiality, while recognizing reporting responsibilities when dealing with reported or suspected abuse to children, or the elderly.
+6. Ability to practice within the limits of confidentiality and ethical standards, while adhering to reporting responsibilities when dealing with suspected abuse to vulnerable populations such as children, and the elderly.

 7. Ability to understand cultural diversity in the context of abuse.